glotzerlab/signac/README.md

 In addition, a few example scripts will be created, that may, but do not have to be the starting point for the creation of new project routines.

 To test if everything is correctly setup, you can then execute `$ signac check` which will check your configuration, the connectivity and permissions on the database.

-Add a job to the job queue:

-    project.job_queue.submit(my_job, state_point)

-Execute jobs from the queue in serial:

-    $ signac server

-and in parallel:

-    $ mpirun -np 8 signac server

 ## Get help: